syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-attach-a-context-menu-to-the-GridGrouping-control.md

 ---
 layout: post
-title: How to attach a context menu to the GridGrouping control | Windows Forms | Syncfusion
+title: How to attach a context menu to the GridControl | Syncfusion
-description: how to attach a context menu to the gridgrouping control
+description: Learn here all about how to attach a context menu to the Syncfusion Windows Forms GridControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# How to attach a context menu to the GridGrouping control
+# How to attach a context menu to the Windows Forms GridControl

 This can be done using the code snippet below.